Norway wealth fund blacklists Glencore, other commodity giants over coal

 Enel said it was developing its business in line with the Paris climate accords, which seek to limit the rise in global temperatures to 1.5 degrees Celsius and cut emissions to zero by 2050.
 Uniper said it was in a dialogue with the fund about being under observation for possible exclusion.

 "Instead of quantitative stock-taking, the speed with which a company changes should be considered in our view," said the company spokesman.
 "Already today, we are among the globally leading companies for renewable energies."
-Glencore and BHP declined to comment.
+Glencore, BHP, and AGL Energy declined to comment.

-AGL Energy and Vistra Energy were not immediately available to comment.
-Canadian Natural Resources, Cenovus Energy, Suncor Energy and Imperial Oil did not respond to requests for comment after market hours.
+Vistra Energy was not immediately available to comment.
+Canadian Natural Resources, Cenovus Energy, Suncor Energy, and Imperial Oil did not respond to requests for comment after market hours.

 ALSO READ